At Greenfields we identify a child as having Special Educational needs or a disability if they;

 Targeted Provision - There may additional support provided to a child, individually or within a small group intervention, that identifies and targets specific areas of development.
-This is often related to Speech or Language difficulties that can be overcome with regular, high quality interaction with one of our SEN team.
-However, they may also include a Sensory Circuits programme or the use of a particular shared social activity, depending on the targeted outcomes for the child.
+This is often related to Speech or Language difficulties that can be overcome with regular, high quality interaction with one of our teaching team.
+However, they may also include a Sensory Circuits programme, a block of Therapy or the use of a particular shared social activity, depending on the targeted outcomes for the child.

 These interventions are designed to be intensive and effective over a short period of 6-8 weeks and are reviewed regularly by the Inclusion team and Teachers to ensure they are having the required impact.
 After review, these interventions may no longer be necessary or will be adapted in some way.
 Please discuss with your children what resources they find useful in their classrooms to find out more.
 Learning conferences are also a great opportunity to find out more about this with your child and their teacher.